philippschulte/fastly-promises/README.md

 <a name="Fastly+discard"></a>

 #### fastly.discard()
-Remove the existing HTTP client and allow the node process to quit.
+Free resources bound to the HTTP client (pending sessions/sockets) and allow the node process to quit.

 **Kind**: instance method of [<code>Fastly</code>](#Fastly)
 <a name="Fastly+dataCenters"></a>